Covariant formulation of refracted gravity: Introduction

 Although the problems of the cosmological constant and dark matter are usually considered two separate issues, attempts to unify the two dark sectors in a single framework are numerous.
-For example, Ferreira et al. \cite{Ferreira:2018wup} suggest a model where the dark matter is made of two superfluids arising from two distinguishable states separated by a small energy difference: particles of one species can be converted into the other and the interaction between these multi-state components of the dark matter can drive cosmic acceleration.
-Alternatively, in emergent gravity, where both the classical space-time structure and gravity emerge from an underlying microscopic quantum theory \cite{Sakharov:1967pk, Padmanabhan:2014jta, Verlinde:2016toy}, the two dark sectors can be unified when, for example, the dark energy fluid is modelled as a critical Bose-Einstein condensate of gravitons \cite{Cadoni:2017evg, Cadoni:2018dnd, Tuveri:2019zor, Cadoni:2020izk}.
+For example, \citet{Ferreira:2018wup} suggest a model where the dark matter is made of two superfluids arising from two distinguishable states separated by a small energy difference: particles of one species can be converted into the other and the interaction between these multi-state components of the dark matter can drive cosmic acceleration.
+Alternatively, in emergent gravity, where both the classical space-time structure and gravity emerge from an underlying microscopic quantum theory \citep{Sakharov:1967pk, Padmanabhan:2014jta, Verlinde:2016toy}, the two dark sectors can be unified when, for example, the dark energy fluid is modelled as a critical Bose-Einstein condensate of gravitons \citep{Cadoni:2017evg, Cadoni:2018dnd, Tuveri:2019zor, Cadoni:2020izk}.

-Attempts to describe both the accelerated expansion of the Universe and the dynamics of cosmic structures without dark matter by building a modified theory of gravity are also numerous (see e.g. \cite{Clifton+12}).
-According to Lovelock's theorem \cite{Lovelock:1971yv, Lovelock:1972vz}, we can build a metric theory of gravity different from GR by, for example, allowing derivatives of the metric tensor higher than second order in the field equations, or introducing other fields in addition to the metric tensor.
+Attempts to describe both the accelerated expansion of the Universe and the dynamics of cosmic structures without dark matter and dark energy by building a modified theory of gravity are also numerous \citep[see, e.g.,][]{Clifton+12, Nojiri:2017ncd}.
+According to Lovelock's theorem \citep{Lovelock:1971yv, Lovelock:1972vz}, we can build a metric theory of gravity different from GR by, for example, allowing derivatives of the metric tensor higher than second order in the field equations, or introducing other fields in addition to the metric tensor.